Lemont High School

-Lemont High School, or LHS, is a public four-year high school located in Lemont, Illinois, a south suburb of Chicago, Illinois, in the United States.
+Lemont High School, or LHS, is a public four-year high school located in Lemont, Illinois, a southwest suburb of Chicago, Illinois, in the United States.
 It is the only school of Lemont Township High School District 210, which serves the Village of Lemont and small portions of Woodridge and Downers Grove.
 LHS also serves as a feeder school for Deaf/Hard-of-hearing students in the area.

 History

 Early beginnings

 An old surviving document shows graduates in 1891, although Lemont High School was not officially formed until 1906, when five students (four girls and one boy) began meeting for class in the school building located at 410 McCarthy Road.
 The high school leased three rooms in the building at a rate of $500 per year.
 The original building is now used for condominiums, but the Central Elementary school is still connected to the East end of the building.

 Building history

 By 1925, after many failed attempts, an 18000 sqft building was finally constructed at 800 Porter Street, where the school is located to this day.
 The original building cost $125,000 to build and included eight classrooms, a library, a science lab, a home economics room, and a gymnasium.